meinzeug/djmixconsole2/README.md

-# DJ Mix Console 2 / AI DJ Mix Console
+# DJ Mix Console 2

 ## English

-This project contains **AI DJ Mix Console**, a web‑based application that simulates two Pioneer CDJ‑3000 players and a DJM‑A9 mixer.
+This project contains **DJ Mix Console**, a web‑based application that simulates two Pioneer CDJ‑3000 players and a DJM‑A9 mixer.
 You can control the entire setup using your keyboard, load your own MP3 files and perform mixes with waveform visualisation, EQs and effects.

 ### Installation on Ubuntu Server